ThomasRees42/.github.io/menu/about.md

 title: _about
 permalink: /about
 ---
-i made this as a space to develop my thought and actively engage with theory / philosophy all opinions are in flux, all topics are permissable i am by no means an expert
+i created this space to actively develop my thought and improve my writing

+all opinions stated are in flux, i am by no means an expert

-open to submissions_
+open to email submissions